Awesome Rhyming Riddles with Answers for Kids

 I fall from the sky, soft and white,

-covering the ground like a cozy sight.
+and cover the ground like a cozy sight.

 while I sparkle like tiny crystals of gold.